deltachat-bot/invitebot/README.md

 Once the bot is running:

-1. Add the bot address to some group in Delta Chat.
+1. Add the bot to some group in Delta Chat.
 2. Send `/invite` in the group.
-3. The bot will reply with an invitation QR.
+3. The bot will reply with an invitation link.
-4. Share the invitation QR with friends.
+4. Share the invitation link with friends.
-5. To revoque invitations, simply remove the bot from the group.
+5. To revoke invitations, simply remove the bot from the group.